 Known as the cultural heart of Seoul, you’ll want to explore Insadong whether you base yourself in the area or not.
 The vibe is a little different to the hectic neighborhoods of Myeongdong and Gangnam so it’s popular with families who want to escape the hustle and bustle (relatively – it’s still Seoul) and experience the culture.

-Seoul is bursting with vibrant neighborhoods and districts.
+Seoul is bursting with vibrant neighbourhoods and districts.
 Most people will have heard of Gangnam by now – this world-famous area shot to fame thanks to that dreaded but catchy tune.
 It lies at the heart of Seoul and really is something to sing about, boasting eateries and some of the best things to see in the city.

 Insadong is ideal for history lovers and families.
 Here, you can get to grips with Seoul’s rich history and find temples, shrines and palaces in abundance.
 It’s also the best place to pick up traditional Korean handicrafts – so make sure you visit with an empty suitcase!

-Seoul’s 5 Best Neighborhoods to Stay In
+Seoul’s Five Best Neighbourhoods to Stay in

 With the population in Seoul pushing 10 million, it’s a sprawling city that will require a little more than your legs to explore fully.
 Luckily, there’s an efficient subway system and a network of affordable and reliable taxis so you can get around easily.